Thursday, May 3, 2012

 Despite this, I note the tremendous contradictions and too pervasive denial of human rights of way too many sisters and brothers.
 We have much work to do and cannot rely on the dominant institutions of power, to give up their privileged positions for the benefit of the common people.

-came together to mark this crucial anniversary and rededicate themselves and the city of Atlanta, to the cause of human rights and dignity for all.
+So I would like to salute Sister Alice Lovelace and all the members of the collective, the National Center for Civil and Human Rights, who came together to mark this crucial anniversary and rededicate themselves and the city of Atlanta, to the cause of human rights and dignity for all.
 Much respect to the stirring and passionate performances of the brilliant artists who expressed in their work--dance, song, poetry-- the essence of the challenges to human rights and the beautiful tapestry, rhyme and rhythm of life, of a beautiful tomorrow, that is well within our grasp if we dare reach for that vision.

 Much respect to all Mother Earth massive